jacquestrdx123/vue3-admin-crud/README.md

 This will automatically:

-- ✅ Install all PHP/Laravel dependencies via Composer
+- ✅ Install all PHP/Laravel dependencies via Composer (including Ziggy for route helpers)
 - ✅ Update your `package.json` with Vue 3 and Tailwind CSS 4 dependencies
 - ✅ Set up the package structure